GitAMoveOn/GettingCleaningData/README.md

   1) Each variable forms a column
   2) Each observation forms a row
   3) Each type of observational unit forms a table
-  The only thing it might violate is #2, in that the different measurements are columns in the output.
-It can be argued that I could   create a "measurement" column to house the label, and a "value" column to house the actual values.